What you will study

 - Form a conceptual bridge between strategic ideas and actions

-- Analyze the competitive environment of your business
+- Analyse the competitive environment of your business

-- Generate strategic options in response to organizational challenges and opportunities
+- Generate strategic options in response to organisational challenges and opportunities

 - Understand how to implement strategy.